fekonrad/NeuralCDE_MaskPropagation/README.md

 Note that there already is a repository for this paper [here](https://github.com/normal-computing/ct-video-modeling/tree/main).

 # How to use
 The class `CT_UNet` implements the "continuous-time U-Net" as described in Section 3 of the paper.
-It creates a `nn.Module` whose `forward()`-method takes the following arguments:
+It creates an `nn.Module` whose initialization takes the following (optional) arguments:
+- `hidden_channels` : Specifies the amount of hidden channels in the first convolutional block, doubling in each convolutional block
+- `atol` : Absolute tolerance for numerical integrator `odeint`
+- `rtol` : Relative tolerance for numerical integrator `odeint`
+- `method` : String specifying the method of numerical integration used in `odeint`.
+See the [implementation](https://github.com/rtqichen/torchdiffeq/blob/master/torchdiffeq/_impl/odeint.py) for available methods

+It's `forward()`-method takes the following arguments:
 - `x` : Tensor of shape (batch_size, frames, channels, height, width)
 - `times` : 1-D Tensor with increasing entries representing the time points for which the mask is computed
 - `y0` : Tensor of shape (height, width) representing the initial mask at time `t0`